About White Bay Cruise Terminal

 Food and alcohol vendors are permitted to operate on the site, with the appropriate permits.
 If food and/or alcohol is organised for an event, this will be communicated in advance as part of event marketing or in the event FAQs.
 Patrons are welcome to also bring their own food and refreshments into the venue.
 Patrons, however, are not permitted to bring their own alcohol into the venue for an event.
 Alcohol may only be purchased from a licensed vendor at the event (if one is provided).

 There is only one toilet outside of the White Bay Terminal building, with limited access on event days.
-Instead, if the Terminal is not open, portable toilets will be provided for events.
+If the Terminal is not open, portable toilets will be provided for events.
+However, if the Terminal is open, then there are multiple toilets inside that may be used.

 White Bay has strict regulations around the maximum capacity of the venue, and amplified noise levels.
 Any specific regulations will be communicated on a per event basis.
 However, for each event, please respect the neighbours of the venue and enter and leave the venue as quietly as possible.
 Any use of amplified sound must be organised and approved in advance by contacting us.